sciactive/nephele/README.md

 # Nephele

-A pluggable WebDAV, CardDAV, and CalDAV server for Node.js and Express.
+A pluggable WebDAV (and soon CardDAV and CalDAV) server for Node.js and Express.

+# Nephele Serve

+If you are looking for a ready-to-run WebDAV server for Linux and Unix systems, check out the [nephele-serve](https://www.npmjs.com/package/nephele-serve) package.

+# QuickDAV

+If you're looking for an easy to use desktop app for local file transfers that uses Nephele as its server, check out [QuickDAV](https://sciactive.com/quickdav/) for both Windows and Linux.

 # Work in Progress

 Nephele is currently a work in progress.
 You can [install](https://www.npmjs.com/package/nephele) and [run](https://www.npmjs.com/package/nephele-serve) it, but building adapters and authenticators for it is not recommended yet, because it will significantly change before the 1.0 release.

-It is being actively developed by [SciActive Inc](https://sciactive.com/) for use in [Port87](https://port87.com/) and [QuickDAV](https://sciactive.com/quickdav/).
+It is being actively developed by [SciActive Inc](https://sciactive.com/) for use in [Port87](https://port87.com/).

 # What is WebDAV